Nvidia (NVDA) – Purchased Shares

 The table below provides trade details for my recently closed covered calls as well as a summary of covered call trades that I completed in 2021.

-Asset Class Allocations
+Asset Class Allocations for ETF Investing

 My tactical asset allocation model currently has allocations as provided in the table below.